dankamongmen/notcurses/README.md

 struct nctablet* ncreel_prev(struct ncreel* pr);

 // Destroy an ncreel allocated with ncreel_create().
 Does not destroy the
-// underlying WINDOW.
+// underlying plane.
 Returns non-zero on failure. int ncreel_destroy(struct ncreel* pr);

 // Returns a pointer to a user pointer associated with this nctablet.